carolinesands/nPYc-Toolbox/README.md

 ### Releases
-When merging from develop (or hotfix branches) into release, ensure:
+When merging from aludhg dfa;jhgfd ;ohg adf;ogh dfoi develop (or hotfix branches) into release, ensure:

 * All references to the debugger are removed
 * All paths are relative and platform agnostic